SUPER PhD projects starting in October 2021

 - Plankton size diversity in Scottish coastal waters: combining modelling and long-term observations to understand climate change impacts on planktonic communities and food webs.
 PI: Bingzhang Chen.
-Closing date: 30/04/2021
+Applications now closed.

 - On the edge of the abyss: applying an energetics approach to explaining Atlantic salmon survival at sea.
 PI: Neil Banas.
 Applications now closed.